MakeSchool-Tutorials/Environment-Setup/P05-Python-And-OOP/content.md

 7. Lists and Functions
 8. Loops

+> [info]
+Reminder: Codecademy tutorials follow the "freemium" model where parts of the tutorial content are only available to paid users.
+You only need to complete the free sections, as outlined above.

 # Intro to Object-Oriented Programming (OOP)

 Object-Oriented Programming is a common and useful **coding paradigm**, one way to organize code and code's functionality.